rancher/dashboard/docs/developer/getting-started/ui-walkthrough.md

 A project is a group of namespaces.
 Projects are a Rancher-created feature that did not have an equivalent in upstream Kubernetes at the time Rancher introduced them.
 Newer Kubernetes versions have a feature called "hierarchical namespaces" which provide the same concept of a group of namespaces, and projects may be re-implemented to take advantage of hierarchical namespaces in a later Rancher version.

-The purpose of a project is mainly to make it easier for admins to give users permission to access to an entire group of namespaces at once.
+The purpose of a project is mainly to make it easier for admins to give users permission to access an entire group of namespaces at once.
 They are also used for multi-tenancy clusters, in which admins want to fence off a group of namespaces for users who will never have access to the entire cluster.
 Sometimes they are used for organizational purposes.

 ## 3. Cluster Provisioning